How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-A number of options are available for each chart that let you customize their look and feel.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+A number of options are available for each chart that let you customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without having to install additional software.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your site visitors can see your charts and graphs on their mobile browsers without having to install any additional software.

-Inside your WordPress admin area, select Plugins > Add New from the navigation sidebar menu …
+Inside your WordPress admin area, select Plugins > Add New from the dashboard menu …

 Click OK to continue …